Northfield, Minnesota: Parks and recreation

 The Mill Towns State Trail was built in 1998 as a joint effort of the cities of Northfield and Dundas.

 Government and politics

 The City of Northfield has a mayor-council government.
 The City Administrator is responsible for managing daily operations.
-The current mayor is Rhonda Pownell.
+The current mayor is Erica Zweifel.
 The city council consists of six members, four of whom represent city districts and two of whom are at-large members serving four year terms.

-Northfield is served by Minnesota State Senator Rich Draheim (R) in District 20 and State Representative Todd Lippert (DFL) in District 20B.
+Northfield is represented by Minnesota State Senator Bill Lieske (R) in District 58 and State Representative Kristi Pursell (DFL) in District 58A.

 In the United States Congress, Northfield is part of Minnesota's 2nd congressional district, represented by Angie Craig (DFL) since 2019, and in the Senate by Tina Smith and Amy Klobuchar, both members of Minnesota's Democratic-Farmer-Labor Party, an affiliate of the Democratic Party.

 Education

 Northfield is home to St. Olaf and Carleton colleges.
 Their student and staff populations account for a large portion of the town's year-round population.

 The Northfield Public School district operates three elementary schools, a middle school, a high school, and an alternative learning center.
 In addition, Northfield has public charter schools: Arcadia (grades 6–12) and Prairie Creek Community School (grades K–5) in nearby Castle Rock.
 They receive state funding from the State of Minnesota.